GeodetischeInfrastructuur/coordinates-transformation-api/README.md

 # Coordinate Transformation API

-RESTful Coordinate Transformation API offering NSGI approved transformations for the Netherlands.
+RESTful Coordinate Transformation API offering NSGI defined and NSGI recommended transformations for the Netherlands.
 Build on top of pyproj and FastAPI.

 ## Assumptions